cmu-sei/kaiju/README.md

 based on entry point address that have cross-references in data or other parts of the Program

-A simple shell launch script named `runKaiju` has been included to run these headless commands for simple scenarios, such as outputing the function hashes for every function in a single executable.
+A simple shell launch script named `kaijuRun` has been included to run these headless commands for simple scenarios, such as outputing the function hashes for every function in a single executable.
 Assuming the `GHIDRA_INSTALL_DIR` variable is set, one might for example run the launch script on a single executable as follows:

 ```
-$GHIDRA_INSTALL_DIR/Ghidra/Extensions/kaiju/runKaiju fn2hash example.exe
+$GHIDRA_INSTALL_DIR/Ghidra/Extensions/kaiju/kaijuRun fn2hash example.exe
 ```

 This command would output the results to an automatically named file as `example.exe.Hashes.csv`.

-Basic help for the `runKaiju` script is available by running:
+Basic help for the `kaijuRun` script is available by running:

 ```
-$GHIDRA_INSTALL_DIR/Ghidra/Extensions/kaiju/runKaiju --help
+$GHIDRA_INSTALL_DIR/Ghidra/Extensions/kaiju/kaijuRun --help
 ```

-Please see the `HEADLESS_README.md` file in the `ghidra_scripts/` directory for more information on using this mode and the `runKaiju` launcher script.
+Please see `docs/HeadlessKaiju.md` file in the repository for more information on using this mode and the `kaijuRun` launcher script.

+### Further Documentation and Help

+More comprehensive documentation and help is available, in one of two formats.

+See the `docs/` directory for Markdown-formatted documentation and help for all Kaiju tools and components.
+These documents are easy to maintain and edit and read even from a command line.

+Alternatively, you may find the same documentation in Ghidra's built-in help system.
+To access these help docs, from the Ghidra menu, go to `Help > Contents` and then select `CERT Kaiju` from the tree navigation on the left-hand side of the help window.

+Please note that the Ghidra Help documentation is the exact same content as the Markdown files in the `docs/` directory;
+thanks to an in-tree gradle plugin, gradle will automatically parse the Markdown and export into Ghidra HTML during the build process.
+This allows even simpler maintenance (update docs in just one place, not two) and keeps the two in sync.

+All new documentation should be added to the `docs/` directory.

 ## Building Kaiju Yourself Using Gradle